Satisfactory/Unsatisfactory Grading Scheme Preference

 Transfer Guidelines for Pass/Fail Grading Schemes from Other Institutions

 In light of the COVID-19 pandemic, many institutions across the country are going to some version of Pass/Fail (P/F) or Satisfactory/Unsatisfactory (S/U) grades.
 In response to this change, Penn College is suspending Policy 4.34 which states that “the College does not accept transfer credit for any courses taken as “Pass/Fail” except fitness or developmental courses that are never offered with a letter grade.”
-At this time, only courses taken during the Spring 2020 semester are included in this change to policy.

 In the School of Nursing & Health Sciences, this poses a challenge for students seeking to be ranked in one of the selective admission majors.
 Current Penn College students enrolled in a pre-program, awaiting selections, are NOT eligible to opt in for Satisfactory/Unsatisfactory (S/U) grades.
-Therefore, the Registrar’s Office, upon review of transcript for a transfer student seeking admission to a selective admission major, will reach out to the student requesting him/her to provide a letter grade for the course(s) necessary for ranking.
+Therefore, the Registrar’s Office, upon review of transcript for a transfer student seeking admission to a selective admission major, will reach out to the student requesting that they provide a letter grade for the course(s) necessary for ranking.
 Program directors for each impacted major will provide necessary information to the Registrar’s Office.

 If the transferring institution is not able to provide official documentation as to the original letter grade, the College will accept an email directly to the Registrar’s Office from a college email account of the instructor of record.
 The email must contain the full name of the student, the name of the institution, the full name of the instructor along with a phone number where he/she may be reached, the full course title and number, and the letter grade earned.